 Note the following 3 points for optimal use of the stain inspection tool:

 - Adjust the segment size to the stain size

 - Set segment shift / gap adjustment according to the stain size or intensity

 - Use pre-processing filters according to the workpiece conditions

-However, clear images are definitely important to take full advantage of the vision system features.
-In order to capture clear images, review Machine Vision Academy Vol. 1 to 4.
+However, clear images are definitely important to take full advantage of the machine vision system's features.

 The next topic is the principle and applications of dimension measurement (edge detection).
 Edge detection can be used for various applications such as position, width, pitch, and angle measurements.
 Let's look at the algorithm and applications of edge mode.